 The advantages of a corporate trustee

 Given the trustee’s complex responsibilities, you may wish to consider naming a corporate trustee.
-A corporate trustee can serve as the sole trustee of a trust, or can work with a co-trustee, perhaps a trusted family member, to make critical decisions.
-Consider the option of specifically assigning different responsibilities to each co-trustee.
+A corporate trustee is typically a bank trust department or a trust company that can perform the duties of a trustee.
+A corporate trustee can serve as the sole trustee of a trust or can work with a cotrustee, perhaps a trusted family member, to make critical decisions.
+Consider the option of specifically assigning different responsibilities to each cotrustee.
 For example, the corporate trustee could be responsible for investment management and administration of the trust, while a family member could address distribution decisions.

 A corporate trustee also can help maintain family unity by taking sole responsibility for all distributions.
 Say that a beneficiary requests a distribution that will invade the trust’s assets at the expense of future beneficiaries—for example, in order to purchase a luxury car.
 A corporate trustee is positioned to weigh this request impartially, without consideration for family politics or other emotional arguments.